Is It Possible to Do God’s Will?

 A spiritual awakening may occur within a soul when they realize that the cause of much of their unhappiness is them trying to get what they want, when they want it and how they want it.
 The soul finally goes, ‘This isn’t working.’
 Such a revelation can be the beginning of real transformation.

-The real experience of doing God’s Will is to be discovered by each person’s individual efforts and desire to see what this is really all about.
-As such, one first must be able to relate to God in a personal way.
+The real experience of doing God’s Will is to be discovered through each person’s individual efforts.
+This begins with a sincere desire to see what this is really all about.
+One first must be able to relate to God in a personal way.
 The mystical path teaches that this happens by following the Gospels.
 Jesus directs us within to the Kingdom of Heaven which is where the presence of the God Self is found.

-Committing to the inner work necessary to having a palpable and consistent relationship with the God Self turns out to be quite difficult, especially given the focus on the outer world that we are consumed by.
-However, if you choose to devote your life for this purpose, no doubt, just as Jesus promised, you will eventually come into a state known as Self Realization.
+Committing to the inner work necessary to have a palpable and consistent relationship with the God Self turns out to be quite difficult, especially given the focus on the outer world that we are consumed by.
+However if you choose to devote your life to this purpose, no doubt, just as Jesus promised, you will eventually come into a state known as Self Realization.
 This is when you realize the Presence of the God Self and it is real, not just something you believe in.

 Trust is the Foundation

 The building of that trust can only be experienced by each individual since we all come to trust at different paces and in different ways.
-And when there is solid trust between your soul and the God Self within you, then you can begin to seek out the perspective (or the Will) of the God Self.
+And when there is solid trust between your soul and the God Self (Christ) within you, then you can begin to seek out the Will of the God Self.

 I am confident in sharing that even when the trust is built up, you are likely to find yourself resistant to acting upon the Will of the Self when it creates pressure or discomfort in your life by what It is recommending you do.

 The reality of doing God’s Will is not an overnight process.
 It takes years of internal development to have a solid relationship with the Self (the Christ) and then there is a phase of maturing into a readiness to incorporate the Will of God as told to you from within yourself.
-Expect delays!
+In other words, even being able to know God’s Will is no guarantee you will DO it.

 If and when you get to this point for yourself, you will see first hand how difficult it can be to have faith in this higher approach known as following God’s Will.
 You are likely to feel tremendous compassion and understanding for others who are nowhere near ready to begin this process.
 It’s a major undertaking and few take it on.

 I no longer question if humans were created with inherent defects because of our attachment to our own will.
-Very young children have the same issue, at least until they mature and learn to play better with others.
+It’s a phase of life that everyone goes through.
 Spiritual maturity is not a guarantee.
-Each person will need to decide if they want to explore the path to God.
+Each person will need to decide if they want to explore the path to God and reach a point where they can know God’s Will.

 Is it Worth the Effort?